Professor of Information Systems and Head of the Information Systems Group at Tallinn University of Technology, Estonia

 Head of Database Research at AT&T

 Abstract: Data are being generated, collected, and analyzed today at an unprecedented scale, and data-driven decision making is sweeping through all aspects of society.
 As the use of big data has grown, so too have concerns that poor-quality data, prevalent in large data sets, can have serious adverse consequences on data-driven decision making.
 Responsible data science thus requires a recognition of the importance of veracity, the fourth “V” of big data.
-In this talk, we first present a vision of high-quality big data and highlight the substantial challenges that the first three V’s, volume, velocity, and variety, bring to dealing with veracity in big data.
-We then present the FIT Family of adaptive, data-driven statistical tools that we have designed, developed, and deployed at AT&T for continuous data quality monitoring of a large and diverse collection of continuously evolving data.
+In this talk, we first present a vision of high-quality big data, with a focus on time, and highlight the substantial challenges that the first three V’s, volume, velocity, and variety, bring to dealing with veracity in long data.
+We present the FIT Family of adaptive, data-driven statistical tools that we have designed, developed, and deployed at AT&T for continuous data quality monitoring of a large and diverse collection of continuously evolving data.
 These tools monitor data movement to discover missing, partial, duplicated, and delayed data; identify changes in the content of spatiotemporal streams; and pinpoint anomaly hotspots based on persistence, pervasiveness, and priority.
-We conclude with lessons from FIT relevant to big data quality that are cause for optimism.
+We conclude with lessons relevant to long data quality that are cause for optimism.

 Bio: Divesh Srivastava is the Head of Database Research at AT&T. He is a Fellow of the Association for Computing Machinery (ACM), the Vice President of the VLDB Endowment, on the Board of Directors of the Computing Research Association (CRA), on the ACM Publications Board and an associate editor of the ACM Transactions on Data Science (TDS).
 He has served as the managing editor of the Proceedings of the VLDB Endowment (PVLDB), as associate editor of the ACM Transactions on Database Systems (TODS), and as associate Editor-in-Chief of the IEEE Transactions on Knowledge and Data Engineering (TKDE).
 He has presented keynote talks at several international conferences, and his research interests and publications span a variety of topics in data management.
 He received his Ph.D. from the University of Wisconsin, Madison, USA, and his Bachelor of Technology from the Indian Institute of Technology, Bombay, India.